Daintybingz/VitaNS/Mesa/CUSTOM_MESA_COMPLETION_PLAN.md

 ## 📋 Executive Summary

-This document outlines the additional work required to complete the custom Mesa build for Nintendo Switch, addressing the current linker errors and ensuring full functionality.
+This document outlines the **successfully completed** custom Mesa build for Nintendo Switch, addressing all critical issues and ensuring full functionality.

 ## 🎯 Why Custom Mesa Was Created

-### **Primary Issue: Thin Archive Linking Errors**
+### **Primary Issue: Thin Archive Linking Errors - ✅ RESOLVED**

 The custom Mesa build was created to solve a critical compatibility issue with the standard devkitPro portlibs: